Grandiose words from Mandela. A powerful sentiment. Moving.

 We Americans seem to want wealth, not "significance."
 (Or maybe they think that weath automatically equals significance?)
 Many just want a job, any job.
 (I can hardly blame them, when so many have so few skills or options, and little money.)
 But in a highly materialistic America, Mandela's credo of making a difference to others seems much less important than making money.
 Making a difference comes in a distant second to making money.

-Maybe in an America in 2014 which is economically stressed we are more concerned with taking care of the money equation, and everything else be damned.
+Maybe in an America in 2014 that is economically stressed we are more concerned with taking care of the money equation, and everything else be damned.

 But I feel more than a bit disillusioned.